 RAD Applications for at least 50% of the projects identified in the portfolio.

 Upon approval of the application submission listed above, HUD will issue, in addition to the provision of CHAPs for the applications submitted, a Portfolio Award Letter covering the remaining projects within the portfolio proposed by the applicant.
 The Portfolio Award Letter reserves RAD conversion authority for the remaining units in the portfolio and locks in the applicable contract rent for the year of the application submission for the projects covered by the Portfolio Award.
-The PHA will have 365 days from issuance of the Portfolio Award Letter to submit acceptable RAD Applications for the remaining projects included in the Portfolio Award, which will result in the issuance of a CHAP for each project.
+The PHA will have 365 days from issuance of the Portfolio Award Letter (or in the case of Portfolio Awards issued between January 1, 2015 and July 15, 2015, 365 days from July 15, 2015) to submit acceptable RAD Applications for the remaining projects included in the Portfolio Award, which will result in the issuance of a CHAP for each project.
 Recipients of Portfolio Awards shall still be required to fulfill all milestones for each CHAP issued by HUD.
 If at any time HUD determines that a PHA has failed to make sufficient progress towards the submitted conversion of the proposed portfolio, HUD may revoke RAD conversion authority provided under the Portfolio Award for all projects where a CHAP has yet to be issued.
+With HUD consent, PHAs may substitute projects in the portfolio award, and switch projects between the active and pending portions of the portfolio, provided that the newly substituted projects are subject to all of the requirements of this Notice and will be subject to the same deadlines as the projects which they replaced within the portfolio.

-PHAs that have received CHAPs for multiple projects may convert their awards into a Portfolio award as long as no more than half of the converting inventory is covered under the Portfolio Award.
+Further, PHAs that have received CHAPs for multiple projects, but that did not request a Portfolio Award, may convert their awards into a Portfolio Award as long as no more than half of the converting projects are covered under the Portfolio Award.

-Joint Application under the FY 2014/FY 2015 Choice Neighborhoods Initiative (CNI) Implementation Notice of Funding Availability (CNI NOFA).
+Joint Application under a Choice Neighborhoods Initiative (CNI) Implementation Notice of Funding Availability (CNI NOFA).
 A CNI Implementation NOFA applicant wishing to submit a joint RAD/CNI Implementation NOFA application must designate in the Housing Strategy section of their CNI NOFA application that their application is a joint RAD/CNI application, as well as provide a letter affirmatively requesting the housing project(s) name and PIC Development Number and the number of standing public housing units that the PHA wishes to convert under RAD.
 In such cases, the CNI NOFA Application date shall be considered the date of application for RAD.
-Subject to a review of the criteria in Section 1.3 of this Notice and collection of additional information as needed, Joint applications will be issued a CHAP for each project identified in their joint application and will lock in the applicable contract rents in the year of the application submission for projects covered by the CHAP.
+Subject to a review of the criteria in Section 1.3 of this Notice and collection of additional information as needed, Joint applications will be issued a CHAP or, if RAD authority is unavailable, will be placed on the waiting list, for each project identified in their joint application and will lock in the applicable contract rents in the year of the application submission for projects covered by the Application, whether or not they are awarded the CNI implementation grant.
 Recipients of Joint RAD/CNI Awards shall still be required to fulfill all milestones for each CHAP, unless HUD issues extensions for good cause.
 CNI applicants may submit a separate RAD application for a project ahead of the CNI NOFA Application date, in order to secure a CHAP under the RAD cap.
 If a RAD application is sent by a CNI applicant ahead of their CNI application, pending the CNI award, milestones will be adjusted to match the CNI timeline.